robzajac581/glowra-search-api/README.md

 ## Features

 - Clinic search with filtering by location, price, specialty, and category
-- Google Places API integration for clinic ratings and reviews
+- Google Places API integration for clinic ratings, reviews, and photos
 - Automatic rating cache with configurable expiration
-- Scheduled daily rating refresh
+- Scheduled daily rating refresh and monthly photo refresh
-- Admin endpoints for manual rating updates
+- Admin endpoints for manual rating and photo updates
+- Photo proxy with server-side caching to prevent rate limiting

 ## Setup